|

 TIPS

-AQTESOLV for Windows automatically scans the import file to identify the No. of Columns and Starting Row for data contained in the file.
+AQTESOLV automatically scans the import file to identify the No. of Columns and Starting Row for data contained in the file.
 Click Select Starting Row to modify the number of columns and starting row.

 Enter Data Columns To Import that match the structure of your import file.
 Typically, you will select elapsed time and displacement values to import.
 The Import Wizard also allows you to import time recorded as date and clock time values when an elapsed time column is not available.
 For example, if your data logger file contains a total of five data columns with elapsed time in column 3 and water-level displacement in column 5, enter the values shown below.